r3tr0-02/r3tr0-02/README.md

 # [REDACTED]

-[DECLASSIFIED] - Director of Operation at Kovac's Altered Escape for JustEmuTarkov project.
+[DECLASSIFIED] - ~~Director of Operation~~ Senior Executive at Kovac's Altered Escape for JustEmuTarkov project.

+A student in Bachelor's Degree of Cyber Security (Hons.) at `[redacted]`.

-Amateur in Python, HTML, CSS, PHP and new to C.
+Amateur in Python, HTML, CSS, PHP and new to C, C++ and Java.

+A somewhat self-taught Unity Programming Basics and 3D Modelling.

 I am contactable at Discord `retr0#3244` in Altered Escape server.